STARTER GUIDE

 Step 6 — Pick a backup schedule

-VaultGuard runs full system image backups via wbadmin.
+VaultGuard Backup runs full system image backups via wbadmin.
 These are thorough but take time — typically 30 minutes to several

 hours depending on how much data you have.